 Long ago, Okinawa was an independent nation known as the Ryukyu Kingdom, and over time grew to be a trading hub for Southeast Asia, including China and Japan.
 As a result, the Ryukyu Kingdom had an abundance of cultural and material wealth during its most prosperous years.

-When the Meiji reforms hit in the late 19th century, Japan attempted to formally incorporate the territory as a prefecture of newly-formed nation state.
+In the early 17th century Japan came and decided it was going to own Okinawa.
+When the Meiji reforms hit in the late 19th century, Japan attempted to formally incorporate the territory as a prefecture of the newly-formed nation state.

 The Battle of Okinawa was the last major battle of World War II.
-The islands were considered a sacrificial pawn to gain time for the mainland to establish a defense.
-During the battle, one-third of the island’s population was wiped out from disease, hunger, and violence from combatants on both sides of the conflict.
+The islands were treated as a sacrificial pawn by Japan’s military elite in order to buy time to prepare the mainland’s defense.
+During the battle, one-third of the island’s population was wiped out due to disease, hunger, and violence dealt by combatants on both sides of the conflict.

 From 1945-1972, Okinawa was the property of America, with a status similar to Puerto Rico during the Cold War.